m0xpd/DueDDS/README.txt

 DueDDS : A Library to host an AD9850 DDS Module on Arduino DUE, using hard SPI

-This is a library which controls the widely available, low-cost Direct Digital Synthesis Modules, based on the Analog Devices 9850 chip on the Arduino Due.
+This is a library which controls the widely available, low-cost Direct Digital Synthesis ('DDS') Modules, based on the Analog Devices 9850 chip on the Arduino Due.

 The library uses the Due's enhanced hardware SPI capability.